ChrisJP-Embedded/midiSequencerIOUnit/midiSequencerMidiIOUnit/Hardware/README.md

-# This is the Kicad 6 project for the 6 x 8 sequencer input unit.
+# This is the Kicad 6 project for the midiIO unit

 **Summary**